 What you will need for making the bunny lovey blanket

 Fabric – any soft and fluffy fabric like plush fleece fabric, faux fur with short fibers, cotton flannel, Minky plus quilting cotton fabric.
-Choose fabric that doesn’t shed, can be easily washed multiple times and soft on baby’s skin.
+Choose a fabric that doesn’t shed, can be easily washed multiple times, and is soft on the baby’s skin.

 Regular sewing notions

 The project is easy in general but there are some tricky moments: 1.
 If you choose faux fur you need to know how to sew this fabric because it has a nap.
 2. It’s tricky to attach the head – the head is not flat and has to go between two layers of fabric.

 Make the head of the bunny with an embroidery machine